-The objectives of the Nominal Insurer include being financially viable and managing capital effectively is fundamental to achieving this objective.
-Capital is core to the financial strength and long-term sustainability of the Nominal Insurer (the Scheme).
+Capital is core to the financial strength and long-term sustainability of the Lifetime Care and Support Scheme (the Scheme).
 Capital management is an integral part of icare's risk management framework.
-One of the key objectives of the Scheme is to have sufficient capital to meet its financial obligations, even under adverse conditions.
+One of the key objectives of the Scheme is to have sufficient capital to meet its obligations to its participants, even under adverse conditions.